Aliases for CEP350 Gene

 GeneCards Summary for CEP350 Gene

 CEP350 (Centrosomal Protein 350) is a Protein Coding gene.
+Diseases associated with CEP350 include Epidermal Appendage Tumor and Seckel Syndrome 7.
 Gene Ontology (GO) annotations related to this gene include microtubule binding.
-An important paralog of this gene is CLIP1.

 Plays an essential role in centriole growth by stabilizing a procentriolar seed composed of at least, SASS6 and CENPJ (PubMed:19052644).
 Required for anchoring microtubules to the centrosomes and for the integrity of the microtubule network (PubMed:16314388, PubMed:17878239, PubMed:28659385).
 Recruits PPARA to discrete subcellular compartments and thereby modulates PPARA activity (PubMed:15615782).
 Required for ciliation (PubMed:28659385).